my speedy Secret Santa rocks

 , some of these shops even participate in the Secret Santa program.
 All of these shops are willing to send to Denmark.
 If you have any problems understanding their webpage, then send them an e-mail and they will gladly help you.

-And by the way: I know Denmark is right next to Germany, but that does not mean that I know enough German to actually read a whole rulebook, so I would really prefer English versions of the games on my wishlist.So how did I get into gaming?
+And by the way: I know Denmark is right next to Germany, but that does not mean that I know enough German to actually read a whole rulebook, so I would really prefer English versions of the games on my wishlist, unless the game isn't available in English, in which case German (or whatever language) will do.So how did I get into gaming?

 Well I really can't remember, but we have always played games in our family, but more the traditional games like Rummy